 deciding how much flour and water to use

-Deciding how much flour and water to add to my 1 TBSP of starter when I scale it up for baking depends on how much starter my recipe calls for.
-For a recipe that calls for 200 grams of active starter, I’ll feed 1 TBSP of starter 110 grams flour and 110 grams water.
+Deciding how much flour and water to add to my 1 tablespoon of starter when I scale it up for baking depends on how much starter my recipe calls for.
+For a recipe that calls for 200 grams of active starter, I'll feed 1 tablespoon of starter 110 grams flour and 110 grams water.
 That will grow into slightly more than 200 grams of levain.

-Then, to bake, I’ll measure out the 200 grams I need for the recipe.
-This will leave about 1 TBSP of starter in my container, which I’ll feed with equal amounts of flour and water.
-This becomes my new small starter, which I let feed at room temp for a few hours before sticking it back in the fridge until I’m ready to use it again.
+To bake, I'll measure out the 200 grams I need for the recipe.
+This will leave about 1 tablespoon of starter in my container, which I'll feed with equal amounts of flour and water.
+This becomes my new small starter, which I let feed at room temp for a few hours before sticking it back in the fridge until I'm ready to use it again.

 The best part?
 This method of feeding works whether your recipe calls for levain (like the Tartine's country loaf does) or mature starter.
 If your recipe calls for mature starter, simply let the levain sit longer before you use it.